 If you're looking to be able to carry a decent amount in a more formal style, check out the Chrome Bravo 2.0 Backpack.
 Offering internal waterproofing and an internal laptop compartment to fit up to a 13" device, a barmy 32L capacity sees everything you need taken along for the ride.
 With additional capacity added by virtue of the external cross clips, the Bravo 2.0 slips stylishly into the office, but also looks pretty good in the bar around the corner...

-Now, hopping between cafés meetings, the office, and home, your Chrome backpack of choice will be one that can accommodate your laptop whilst your tapping out a rhythm on the pedals.
-Happily, just such a bag exists, and it's called, imaginatively, the Soyuz Laptop Bag.
-With two heavy duty straps, an EVA foam padded back panel and full weatherproofing and internal waterproofing, the Soyuz will fit anything up to 17" whilst still swallowing 26 litres of your things.
-Although not exclusive in its ability to carry laptops, the Soyuz is certainly the most specialised for the task, and, if that's your key motive, then you surely can't go wrong.
+Now, hopping between cafés meetings, the office, and home, your Chrome backpack of choice will be one that can accommodate your laptop and other devices whilst your tapping out a rhythm on the pedals.
+Happily, just such a bag exists, the Hightower Backpack.
+With padded laptop pouch, tablet pouch, phone pocket and several other internal organisation pockets, the Hightower will fit anything up to 15" whilst still swallowing 23 litres of your things.
+Although not exclusive in its ability to carry your tech, the Hightower is certainly the most specialised for the task, and, if that's your key motive, then you surely can't go wrong.